a first grip gives an overview of its photo quality

 HDR management on the OnePlus 10 Pro is quickly put to the test.
 The tester indeed captures a scene with an indoor office in the foreground and the city outside in the background, on the other side of a bay window.

-We can thus see that the dynamics are fairly well managed since the phone manages to maintain a correct exposure on the desktop, even if we could have expected a more punchy luminosity on this part.
+We can thus see that the dynamics are fairly well managed since the phone manages to maintain a correct exposure on the desktop, even if we might have expected a more punchy luminosity on this part.
 This allows the OnePlus 10 Pro to transcribe the buildings on the outside, which however have slightly washed-out and pastel colors on the rendering.

 XDA Developers compare with a iPhone 13 Pro and Apple’s smartphone more effectively illuminates the office indoors, but picks up very little information from the scene outdoors.
 Through the window, you can see almost nothing but white.
 We really feel that there are two different approaches from OnePlus and Apple.